IBM/coffee-donut-instructions/README.md

 ### 7. You can leave the defaults and click on `Create`
 ![](images/create-new-storage-service-defaults.png)

-### 8. Upload the sample file to create the new project
+### 8. Upload the sample file to create the new project.
+You can find the sample zip file under [assets/coffee-donut.zip](assets/coffee-donut.zip).
 ![](images/upload.sample.png)

 ### 9. Finish uploading file and create new project